LeoNatan/LNPopupController/README.md

 ### Managing the Popup Bar

-To present the popup bar, create a content controller, update its popup item and present the popup bar.
+To present the popup bar, create a content controller, update its popup item and present the popup bar using `presentPopupBar(with:animated:completion:)`.

 ```swift
 let demoVC = DemoPopupContentViewController()